Drug Interactions between BuSpar and clonazepam

 Interactions between your drugs

-There were no interactions found in our database between BuSpar and clonazepam - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between BuSpar and clonazepam.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-- Clonazepam is a member of the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.
+- Clonazepam is in the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.

 - Benzodiazepine Withdrawal

 - Chronic Myofascial Pain

 - Night Terrors